qiang2100/ParaLS/README.md

     }

 # Contact
-If you have any question about the code.
-Please contact yzunlplk@163.com
+If you have any question about how to run the code.
+Please contact yzunlplk@163.com.